Hot Thai Kitchen

 5. Add gai lan stems, turn heat up to medium and cook for about 30-45 seconds.

-6. Turn the heat up to high, then immediately add gai lan leaves, the sauce, white pepper, and cook for only about 30-45 seconds.
-Remove from heat immediately once the leaves look mostly wilted.
+6. Turn the heat up to high, then immediately add gai lan leaves, the sauce, white or black pepper, and cook for only about 30-45 seconds.
+Remove from heat immediately once the leaves look wilted but not completely collapsed.
 Do not overcook, the residual heat will wilt the leaves further, and the leaves also get chewy when cooked too much.

 7. Serve immediately with jasmine rice.
 Enjoy!